All IBCLCs must recertify every five years. These are the requirements for recertification:

 For those IBCLCs choosing to recertify by CERPs, IBLCE now requires a continuing education self-assessment.
 This component “helps IBCLCs demonstrate the comprehensive knowledge and skills required to practise as an IBCLC.”

 The CE self-assessment is a free, computer-based assessment administered by IBLCE.
 Based on the IBCLC’s responses, the assessment generates a Personalised Professional Development Plan.
-Certainly, it is important to note that the IBCLC may take this assessment only once every 5 years.
+Certainly, it is important to note that the IBCLC may take this assessment only once every five years.
+There is no pass/fail scoring for this assessment.
+The results do not affect your certification other than to determine in which topic areas you will need to earn CERPs.

 The development plan shows recertifiers which topic areas they will need to focus on when completing their continuing education.